 Whether you’re planning an expansion or simply covering day-to-day costs during a time of recession, at some point, pretty much all businesses will need to raise extra capital.
 From small business investors like ValueStreet to crowdfunding to traditional bank loans and business checking accounts, there are many different financing options to choose from or you could get assistance from business bookkeeping services.

 In this article, we’ll talk about the two main types of funding options available: debt financing and equity financing.
-We’ll look at how both of these financing options work, cover the pros and cons of each, and discuss how you can make an informed decision for your small business, just make sure that you have a professional accountant like bookkeeping sydney to keep track of all of your finances.
+We’ll look at how both of these financing options work, cover the pros and cons of each, and discuss how you can make an informed decision for your small business, just make sure that you have a professional accountant to keep track of all of your finances.